-Railroad tunnels are yet another important (albeit expensive to both build and maintain) aspect of the industry.
+Railroad tunnels, also known as bores, are yet another important (albeit expensive to both build and maintain) aspect of the industry.
 As with bridges, without tunnels it would have been impossible for railroads to not only cross mountain passes but also do so on a grade that was efficient enough to move people and freight profitably (i.e., trying to haul a train over a greater than 2% grade is tough enough, or 2 feet of elevation for every 100 feet traveled).
 Railroad bridges can trace their roots back to the industry's beginnings in the mid-19th century.
 Early bridges were built of stone and almost all of these impressive works of engineering can be found in the eastern United States, many of which still carry trains today.
 However, after iron and steel began to be widely employed in the latter 19th century new bridge types began to be used the most common of which were (and still are for the most part) various designs of trusses, beams, girders and spans.
 Some of the most famous railroad tunnels in the country include the Moffat Tunnel in Colorado, Cascade Tunnel in Washington, Snoqualmie Tunnel (also in Washington), and Sand Patch Tunnel in Pennsylvania.

 The first railroad tunnel constructed in the United States was the Staple Bend Tunnel , located near Johnstown, Pennsylvania.
 It was built by the Allegheny Portage Railroad in 1831 and completed in 1834 but was no longer in service by the 1850s.
 In 1994 it was listed as a National Historic Landmark and can be visited at the Allegheny Portage Railroad National Historic Site.
 Early railroad tunnels like Staple Bend were difficult and laborious requiring thousands of man-hours to be built and often resulted in at least a handful of worker deaths due to not only few safety regulations in the 1800s but also the raw techniques used.
 For instance, the TNT used as blasting material at the time was often unstable with no precise way to control it and there was virtually no heavy equipment to speak of.
 Thus, it was all done by hand or raw TNT.